b-ggs/x220-hackintosh/README.md

 ### Install macOS Mojave

-1. Go through the normal install process (Erase the disk with Disk Utility, install and wait until it finishes)
+1. Go through the normal install process (Erase the disk with Disk Utility, install, and wait until it finishes)

 2. When the machine reboots, instead of booting from the internal drive, boot back into the installer USB flash drive